I am always excited when I find great library blogs because libraries are my passion!

 Board –a place you organize your pins by topic.
 You could pin ideas for remodeling your bathroom to your House Projects board, for example.

-Boards can be secret or public, and you can invite other people to pin with you on any of your boards.
+to pin with you on any of your boards.

 How to